johnno1962/InjectionIII/README.md

 ### Getting Started

 To use injection, download the app from the App Store and run it.
-Then, and must add `"-Xlinker -interposable"` to your project's `"Other Linker Flags"` for the Debug target (qualified by the simulator SDK to avoid complications with bitcode).
+Then, you must add `"-Xlinker -interposable"` to your project's `"Other Linker Flags"` for the Debug target (qualified by the simulator SDK to avoid complications with bitcode).
 Finally, add one of the following to your application delegate's `applicationDidFinishLaunching:`

 Xcode 10.2 and later (Swift 5+):